01 of 26

 Put an Empty Nook to Work

-A deep recess created a spot to park a twin bed in this studio apartment seen on Bjurfors.
-Placing the mattress on a platform with built-in storage drawers makes the most of the little nook.Continue to 25 of 26 below.
+A deep recess provides just enough space to position a twin bed in this studio apartment on Bjurfors.
+Placing the mattress on a platform with built-in storage drawers capitalizes the little nook.Continue to 25 of 26 below.

 25 of 26